Muqtadirat/quiz-app/README.md

 ## Live Preview

-To preview the application, click [here](https://courageous-swan-203f3c.netlify.app/)
+To preview the application, click <a href="https://courageous-swan-203f3c.netlify.app/">here</a>

 ## Features